See What Lung Cancer Asbestos Mesothelioma Tricks The Celebs Are Using

 Treatment

-Mesothelioma symptoms can be compared to the symptoms of other diseases and, therefore, the disease is often misdiagnosed.
+Mesothelioma symptoms can be compared to the symptoms of other diseases and, therefore, the disease is often not properly diagnosed.
 Symptoms of mesothelioma include difficulty breathing and chest pain.
-Mesothelioma could also cause fluid build-up in the lungs or abdomen.
-The disease is caused by exposure to asbestos fibers microscopic in size.
+Mesothelioma may also cause fluid build-up in the abdomen or lungs.
+Inhalation of asbestos fibers causes the disease.

 Prognosis